What are bladder stones?

 How are bladder stones diagnosed?

-The symptoms of bladder stones are similar to those of an uncomplicated bladder infection or cystitis.
+The signs of bladder stones are similar to those of an uncomplicated bladder infection or cystitis.
 Most dogs that have a bladder infection do not have bladder stones.
-Therefore, we do not conclude that a dog has bladder stones based only on these common clinical signs.
+Therefore,a conclusion of bladder stones is not based only on these common clinical signs.

-"Most bladder stones are visible on radiographs (x-rays) or an ultrasonic bladder examination."
+"Most bladder stones are visible on radiographs or an ultrasonic bladder examination."

 How are bladder stones treated?